marwahfaraj/Arabic-twittes-sentiment-analysis/README.md

 ----
 ## Data
-This dataset consists of data from Arabic tweets, and it has 56 thousand tweets.
-It contain a positive tweets and negative tweets.
-I’m using NLP(Natural language processing) and implement sentiment analysis and then use Machine Learning Algorithms to classify whether the comment is positive or negative.
+This dataset consists of more than 56 thousand tweets in Arabic Language, and it is devided into 2 part, more than 28500 positive tweets and more than 28300 negative tweet, and it does not contain any null value.

 ## Description
 # Arabic Script